sinatra/sinatra.github.com/testing.markdown

 -----------------------

 As of version `0.9.1`, Sinatra no longer provides testing framework-specific helpers.
-Those found in `sinatra/test/*.rb` are deprecated and will be removed in Sinatra `1.0`.
+Those found in `sinatra/test/*.rb` are deprecated and has been removed in Sinatra `1.0`.

 ### [RSpec][]